midilab/uClock/README.md

 ```

 ### Acid Step Sequencer

-A clone of Roland TB303 step sequencer main engine, the schematics for user interface are avaliable on example folder.
+A clone of Roland TB303 step sequencer main engine, here is a example with no user interface for interaction.
+If you're looking for a complete and working TB303 sequencer engine clone with user interface please take a look here https://github.com/midilab/uClock/tree/development/examples/AcidStepSequencer.

 ```c++
 // Roland TB303 Step Sequencer engine clone.